 There you will see a ton of guys submitting pics of their beard or even yeard and get some great tips on how to perhaps clean it up by giving it a proper trim or perhaps suggest some beard oil.

-Word of caution though about the communities – while I myself am friends with a few beard oil vendors, they do run rampant in these communities.
+A word of caution, though, about the communities – while I myself am friends with a few beard oil vendors, they do run rampant in these communities.

 So be forewarned with product pitches.

-99% of them are never too pushy at all – however as I was saying earlier, the beard oil marketplace is extremely crowded.
+Ninety-nine percent of them are never too pushy at all – however, as I was saying earlier, the beard oil marketplace is extremely crowded.

 So don’t be in shock if you hear from a few of them if you bring up the topic of beard oils.